The Role of Parents in the New Normal in Education

 Guides for learning facilitators

-Parents are concern how they can manage.
-Parents should address and understand the lingering fears that they think on remote learning and their roles in implementing distance learning.
+Parents are concerned about how they can manage.
+Parents should address and understand the lingering fears that they think of remote learning and their roles in implementing distance learning.

 “Several parents raised concerns that young children could not be expected to do 5¾ hours of remote learning a day, and asked whether it was realistic to expect that parents could instruct or guide their children while they were working full time…”